-- (a) Include your name in the title and in an h1 at the top of the page. - (b) Your program must display and accept a (numeric) input field.
+- (a) Include your name in the title and in an h1 at the top of the page.
+This gets you fame and glory.
+It also makes grading easier. - (b) Your program must display one (numeric) input field.
 Use autofocus (required!) to place the cursor in that field.
 Blank out the numeric field between runs.
 Do not carry forward the latest entry. - (c) Your program must have a submit button.
 When the submit button is pressed, the screen should be redrawn, followed by "n" pictures of your crop, where "n" is the number that was keyed into the input field.
 The pictures must be in a row, not in a column.
-(If the row gets too long, it can automatically wrap to the next line.
+(If the row gets too long, it should automatically wrap to the next line.
 That is okay.)
-Each picture must have a title that says "k of n" where k is the count, starting at 1, and n is the number being drawn.
-Example: if 7 are being drawn, the first would have a title "1 of 7". - (d) The display size of your images should be exactly 100 px wide and probably 100 px tall.
-You can specify width=100 if you want. - (e) Your loop must not exceed some specified limit of iterations.
+Each picture must have a "title" that says "k of n" where k is the count, starting at 1, and n is the number being drawn.
+Example: if 7 are being drawn, the first would have a title "1 of 7".

+- (d) The display size of your images should be exactly 100 px wide and probably 100 px tall.
+You can specify width=100 if you want. - (e) Your loop must not exceed some pre-determined limit of iterations.
 You must pick a limit between 11 and 19.
 You must clearly state what your limit is.
 If the user request is larger than your limit, you must complain and your loop must use your limit instead.